lgi-devs/lgi/README.md

   even when testsuite is not needed at all.
 - Remove `setlocale()` initialization, which could break Lua when used with some regional locales.
-The downside of this change is that marshalling filenames containing non-ASCII characters on systems which define `G_BROKEN_FILENAMES` environment variable (probably only Fedora 15) does not work now.
+The downside of this change is that marshaling file names containing non-ASCII characters on systems which define `G_BROKEN_FILENAMES` environment variable (probably only Fedora 15) does not work now.

-### 0.2
+### 0.2 (7-Nov-2011)

 First public release